-Information about College Board tests and applications for specific tests may be obtained by visiting www.collegeboard.com; by writing the Educational Testing Service (Box 592, Princeton, NJ 08504, or Box 025, Berkeley, CA 94707); or by contacting a high school counselor.
+Information about College Board tests and applications for specific tests may be obtained by visiting www.collegeboard.com; by writing the Educational Testing Service (Rosedale Road, Princeton, NJ 08541) or by contacting a high school counselor.
 Applicants should apply to take a test six to eight weeks in advance of the actual test date.

-The applicant is at least 24 years old.
+B. The applicant is at least 21 years old.

 To be considered for transfer admission, students must present at least a C average (2.0 on a 4.0 scale) in all courses attempted at other accredited colleges and universities.
 However, a much higher average is required to be competitive.